 Phajaan, or elephant crushing, is a long-standing accepted tradition used in Thai culture.
 This harmful training method is what elephants undergo to become part of the tourism industry.
 Young elephants are taken from their mothers and confined to a small place, then abused with bullhooks and bamboo sticks spiked with nails.
 They are also starved and deprived of sleep, to crush their spirits and become submissive to humans.

 This is the accepted practice in Thailand, and many elephants you will see in trekking camps will have undergone this horrific process.
 If this isn’t enough to convince you to give elephant riding a miss, there’s more.

-Not only is there the issue of their spines not being made to carry people, but the actual implications from having the chair or Howdah attached to their backs.
-The contraption rubs on the back, causing blisters that can get infected.
-In addition, there’s the wear and tear on the elephant’s feet.
-Long-term trekking can cause foot infections and injuries.
+Elephants' spines cannot support the weight of people and doing so all day can lead to permanent spinal injuries.
+There are further complications from having a chair (howdah) attached to their backs.
+This clunky contraption rubs on their backs, causing blisters that can become infected.
+In addition, wear and tear on the elephant’s feet after long-term trekking can cause foot infections and injuries.

 Elephants are a lot like humans.
 They socialize, have families and friends, feel pain, sorrow and happiness.
 When they are in trekking camps, they are often not engaging with other elephants.
 They live their lives essentially in solitary confinement at some camps.